The class progression, your very own Classcraft journey!

 Click on the button to view a video presenting the story to your students.

-- Teacher tutorials for features and tools (blue cards)
+- Teacher tutorials for features and tools (Learn about what students can do section)

 A card that’s been completed is marked with a green checkmark ().
 If you’ve already completed a feature tutorial, clicking the card will give you an overview of the feature or tool.